eclipse-sumo/sumo.website/src/content/conference.md

 # Contact

-Please contact the conference team via mail at [sumo-conference@dlr.de](mailto:sumo-conference@dlr.de)
+For questions and comments, the conference team can be reached at the email address [sumo-conference@dlr.de](mailto:sumo-conference@dlr.de).